Home » Vegan Raw Recipes » RAW PAD THAI

 RAW PAD THAI

-Raw Pad Thai is a quick and easy, healthy recipe featuring kelp noodles, fresh veggies and creamy peanut dressing for a tasty raw vegan lunch, dinner or make ahead meal!
+Raw Pad Thai is a quick and easy, healthy recipe featuring kelp noodles, fresh veggies, and creamy peanut dressing.
+It’s a tasty raw vegan lunch, dinner, or make-ahead meal!

 top down view of raw pad thai in a bowl with items surrouding.

-A few weeks ago I was given a package of kelp noodles and finally found the perfect dish to feature them in.
-I absolutely love Thai food and have been interested in putting together a raw Pad Thai.
+I was given a package of kelp noodles and finally found the perfect dish to feature them.
+I absolutely love Thai food and thought a raw Pad Thai would be the perfect place to use them.

 head on view of kelp noodles in a strainer.

-They are rich in 70 minerals and a healthy alternative to noodles containing no gluten, wheat or sugar.
-As an added benefit they are low in carbohydrates and calories, only 6 calories per serving.
+They are a healthy alternative to noodles and contain no gluten, wheat, or sugar.
+As an added benefit, they are low in carbohydrates and calories, with only 6 calories per serving.

-You could easily make this without kelp noodles but I do encourage trying them if you can, it’s an experience.
-And a really good one at that!
-But if you don’t, there are plenty of other vegetables in this dish that will fill you up.
-They all add vibrant color, texture and flavor.
+You could easily make this without kelp noodles, but I encourage you to try them for a different experience – and a really good one at that!
+If you don’t, there are plenty of other vegetables in this dish that will fill you up.
+They all add vibrant color, texture, and flavor.

 side by side photos showing the process of making raw pad thai.